Paultje52/aspnet-string-array-memory-issue/README.md

 }
 ```

 The garbage collector should free the memory when I'm done with the request.
-However, the memory keeps climbing (see screenshot).
+However, the memory keeps climbing (see screenshot). <br />
 ![image](https://github.com/dotnet/aspnetcore/assets/31313717/0cd74f37-73e6-4fc8-9f58-fb99f817e96d)

 ## Expected behaviour
 When writing a simple console application, the memory falls back to a level you can expect (see screenshot).
-This code is located in [`ConsoleApp/Program.cs`](./ConsoleApp/Program.cs).
+This code is located in [`ConsoleApp/Program.cs`](./ConsoleApp/Program.cs). <br />
 ![image](https://github.com/dotnet/aspnetcore/assets/31313717/0560b360-81ba-4631-986c-3300272fc2bd)
 ```cs
 while (true)